Bulgaria in the Eurovision Song Contest 2009: Semi-final

 The semi-final took place on 24 January 2009.
 Nine entries qualified to the final based on the votes of a jury panel.
-The eight-person jury consisted of Vasil Naydenov, Kiril Marichkov, Toncho Rusev, Yavor Kirin, Elitsa Todorova, Stoyan Yankoulov, Orlin Pavlov and Kalin Velov.
+The eight-person jury consisted of Vasil Naydenov, Kiril Marichkov, Toncho Rusev, Yavor Kirin, Elitsa Todorova, Stoyan Yankoulov, Orlin Pavlov and Kalin Veliov.
 In addition to the performances of the competing entries, guest performers were the three pre-qualified artists: Grafa, Mariana Popova and Poli Genova.